habuka036/wakame-vdc-wiki/meta/Meta.md

 On the right side of the pipe is the name of the page or external link.

 ## Fenced Code Blocks
-Just wrap your code blocks in 3 backquotes on the prior and following lines.
+Just wrap your code blocks in a blank line then 3 backquotes on the prior line,
+and 3 backquotes and a blank following line.